The Lonsdale Street Sewer Upgrade is stage two of a four-stage strategy to install a secondary 900-metre-long sewer line under Lonsdale Street.

 - Two westbound traffic lanes are temporarily closed for approximately 50 metres between Elizabeth Street and Queen Street.
 Eastbound lanes in this section remain unchanged.

 - There are temporary changes to on street parking around the Elizabeth Street and William Street work sites

 - Pedestrian and property access along Lonsdale Street remain unchanged.
 Businesses are operating as normal.

 Please allow extra time when travelling through the area.

-- a launch shaft work site on Lonsdale Street between King and William Streets
+- A launch shaft on Lonsdale Street between King Street and William Street

-- a retrieval shaft work site near the corner of Lonsdale and Elizabeth Streets
+- A retrieval shaft near the corner of Lonsdale Street and Elizabeth Street

-- a retrieval shaft work site at the intersection of Lonsdale and Spencer Streets.
+- A retrieval shaft at the intersection of Lonsdale Street and Spencer Street.

 Frequently Asked Questions